alliecaton/release-notes-generator/README.md

 **Optional steps**

-Included in this repository is a `/bin/release-notes/template.md` that is used to generate the format of the PR and release body.
+- Included in this repository is a `/bin/release-notes/template.md` that is used to generate the format of the PR and release body.
 Update this file to customize your release notes format.
+- You made include a `bin/post-deploy.js` file

 ## Usage